create3000/x_ite/docs/_posts/getting-started.md

 : A Boolean value (`true` or `false`) to indicate whether additional debug message should be printed into the web browsers console and whether additional context menu items should be enabled.
 The default value for the *debug* attribute is `false`.

 exposure
 : A Float value that describes the amount of light that is captured.
-This option only works with PhysicalMaterial node and SpecularGlossinessMaterial node.
 The default value for the *exposure* attribute is `1`.

 logarithmicDepthBuffer
 : A Boolean value (`true` or `false`) to indicate whether logarithmic depth buffer rendering technique should be used.
 The default value for the *logarithmicDepthBuffer* attribute is `false`.